usdigitalresponse/grants-ingest/README.md

 However, you can choose whatever LocalStack installation option best suits your environment.

+> [!TIP]
+> Check that you have the necessary dependencies for LocalStack development by running `task local:check-dependencies`

 #### Environment Variables

 We recommend setting the following environment variables in your development workspace when working